 Craig will be investigating the latest innovations in ocean survey instruments, including subsea camera systems and multibeam echo sounders, and how these technologies can be improved and used to collect high-resolution data from the ocean floor for a range of applications.
 In the near future, he believes that autonomous underwater vehicle (AUV) submersibles will play a significant role in ocean floor surveying.

 Vicki Gazzola joined NSCC’s Applied Oceans Research Group (AORG) in 2015.
-She has 10 years’ experience in the field of geomatics, with 8 of those years focused on seafloor mapping.
 Since graduating from NSCC’s Center of Geographic Sciences (COGS) in 2006, she has gained experience producing and managing geospatial data and map products using a variety of GIS software.
 With an eye for graphic design, she often combines GIS packages with graphics packages to produce high quality cartographic results.
 Her years of involvement in off shore exploration and research have given her experience with the deployment, retrieval and sub sampling of a variety of ground truthing methods.
 Her familiarity and understanding of these methods has proven useful to her role in the AORG where she combines that knowledge and her GIS expertise to build MBES surface grids that are used for environmental analysis, assessing habitat suitability, and benthic interpretation.

 Amy is a first-year mechanical drafting student at NSCC completing a work term with the AORG.
 She is helping to develop underwater camera housing to be adapted and used for future projects.
 With previous experience in animation and visualization, she is hoping to take her skills into more product development.